 Complete Guide On What To Do After A Cycling Accident

-By Daniel Archer.
-Last Updated On 7th April 2022.
+By Lewis Cobain.
+Last Updated 27th March 2023.
 This guide will look at what to do if you have a cycle accident.
 There are specific actions you should take following a cycling accident in which you suffered an injury.
 Even if you do not plan to claim compensation at first, you may change your mind, and you would be entitled to do so.
 When it comes to claiming, knowing what to do if you have a cycling accident would increase the chance of making a successful claim.

 For more information on what to do if you are hit by a car or involved in a cycle accident, you can get in touch with a member of our team on 0800 073 8804.
 Or you can use our contact form or our live chat service to reach us online.